kidq330/lannot/doc/criteria.markdown

 ----

 Here are the criterias relative to loops.
-The union of LOOPIN & LOOPOUT gives the covered loops.

-### LOOPIN
+### ELO

-This criteria check if we enter in each loop in the program. the following example:
+This criteria check if we enter at least once in each loop in the program. the following example:

 ```c